Takatakatake/esperanto_onsei_mojiokosi_ubuntu2404/README_en.md

 scripts/test_translation.py "Bonvenon al nia kunsido."
 ```

+### Audio tuning checklist

+- Set `AUDIO_DEVICE_SAMPLE_RATE` to the physical capture rate (for example 48000 Hz).
+The pipeline resamples to 16 kHz internally so Speechmatics/Vosk/Whisper stay stable even when only 44.1/48 kHz hardware is available.
+- Keep `AUDIO_CHUNK_DURATION_SECONDS` between 0.1 and 0.5 seconds.
+Shorter chunks reduce latency but increase CPU/network usage.
+- Enable `AUDIO_LEVEL_MONITOR_ENABLED=true` to receive warnings when the input remains below the silence threshold (default -45 dBFS for 6 seconds) or hits the clipping ceiling (default -1 dBFS for 2 seconds).
+Adjust the thresholds/durations with the matching `.env` variables.
+- On Linux, automatic loopback setup now snapshots the default sink/source before switching and restores them as soon as the pipeline stops, so desktop audio routing returns to its original state automatically.

+### Linux quick notes

+- **Linux (PipeWire/PulseAudio)**: `scripts/setup_audio_loopback_linux.sh` provisions a null sink, routes its monitor as the default source, and restores the previous defaults on exit.
+Confirm that `python -m transcriber.cli --diagnose-audio` lists `pipewire`/`default` as loopback candidates.
+- Start with `python -m transcriber.cli --check-environment` to ensure dependencies and configuration are ready, then run `python -m transcriber.cli --diagnose-audio` to confirm audio routing before joining a meeting.
+- Need a guided walkthrough?
+Run `python -m transcriber.cli --setup-wizard` to list the required steps and recommended tooling.
+- To revert audio defaults at any time, run `bash scripts/reset_audio_defaults.sh` (Linux/PipeWire) and choose the devices you want.

 Stop with `Ctrl+C` (graceful).
 Logs will show:
 - `Final:` lines when Speechmatics emits confirmed segments
 - Caption POST success/failure (watch for 401/403)